SciBorgs/SciGuides/BasicArmBot.md

         this.hardware = hardware;
         pid = new ProfiledPIDController(kP, kI, kD, new TrapezoidProfile.Constraints(MAX_VELOCITY, MAX_ACCEL));
         ff = new ArmFeedforward(kS, kV, kA);

+        // set tolerance since setpoint will never be reached pid.setTolerance(POSITION_TOLERANCE.in(unit-of-choice));
+        // unit should be same as input unit
   }
   // ...
 }